-Monsanto And The Weed Scientists: Not A Love Story
+Monsanto Attacks Scientists After Studies Show Trouble For Weedkiller Dicamba

 "Certainly, there's not a weed scientist in any of these states who would back down, who would change their story," says Aaron Hager, at the University of Illinois.

 The tensions between Monsanto and the nation's weed scientists actually began several years ago, when Monsanto first moved to make dicamba the centerpiece of a new weedkilling strategy.
-The company tweaked the genes in soybeans and cotton and created new genetically modified varieties of those crops that can tolerate doses of dicamba.
+The company tweaked the genes in soybeans and cotton and created genetically modified varieties of those crops that can tolerate doses of dicamba.
 (Normally, dicamba kills those crops.)
 This allowed farmers to spray the weedkiller directly on their soybean or cotton plants, killing the weeds while their crops survived.

 It's an approach that Monsanto pioneered with crops that were genetically modified to tolerate glyphosate, or Roundup.
-After two decades of heavy exposure to glyphosate, however, devastating weeds like Palmer amaranth, or pigweed, evolved resistance to it.
-Farmers are looking for new weedkilling tools.
+After two decades of heavy exposure to glyphosate, however, devastating weeds like Palmer amaranth, or pigweed, developed resistance to it.
+So farmers are looking for new weedkilling tools.

 Dicamba, however, has a well-known defect.
-It's volatile; it tends to evaporate from the soil or vegetation where it's been sprayed, creating a cloud of plant-killing vapor that can spread in unpredictable directions.
+It's volatile; it tends to evaporate from the soil or vegetation where it has been sprayed, creating a cloud of plant-killing vapor that can spread in unpredictable directions.
 It happens more in hot weather, and Monsanto's new strategy inevitably would mean spraying dicamba in the heat of summer.

-Monsanto and two other chemical companies, BASF and DuPont, announced that they had solved this problem with new "low-volatility" formulations of dicamba that don't evaporate so easily.
+Monsanto and two other chemical companies, BASF and DuPont, announced that they had solved this problem with new "low-volatility" formulations of dicamba that don't evaporate as easily.
 Yet the companies — especially Monsanto — made it difficult for university scientists to verify those claims with independent tests before the products were released commercially.

 "I wish we could have done more testing.
 We've been asking to do more testing for several years, but the product was not made available to us," says Bob Scott, a weed scientist at the University of Arkansas.
 "These are proprietary products.
 Until they release those formulations for testing, we're not allowed to [test them]."